1.1 Multiply your ways of knowing

 Given a set of price data, you create a chart of changing prices over time.
 You also create a function which can adjust prices for inflation to compare them over time.

 These brief descriptions of potential computational history projects emphasize the sources and methods you might use.
 But sources and methods are the means by which historians get to arguments or interpretations of the past.
 And so computational history is not just a collection of methods; it is a way of asking and answering historical questions.
 The patterns or structure of this way of historical thinking is the subject of part 1 of this book.

 1.3 Why computational history?

-Computational methods offers historians the same advantage of as any other historical method: a different way of seeing sources, and thus of interpreting the past.
+Computational methods offers historians the same advantage of as any other historical method: a different way of seeing sources, and thus a different way of interpreting the past.
 There a several specific ways in which computational history offers new angles of vision.

-Computational methods help historians not only at the large scale, but also at smaller scales.6 Once you have charted the macroscopic trends, you are free to use computational methods as a discovery tool for more detailed analysis.
+Computational methods help historians not only at the large scale, but also at smaller scales.
+Once you have charted the macroscopic trends, you are free to use computational methods as a discovery tool for more detailed analysis.
 For instance, having uncovered the networks of text borrowing, you can then read individual texts systematically because you are better informed about their relationship to one another.
 Computational history is not so much a replacement for traditional historical methods as it is a way of directing your attention when using those methods.
-And so a key advantage of computational history is the ability to move back and forth between different scales of historical analysis.
+A key reason to use computational history is the ability to move back and forth between different scales of historical analysis.11

 Another advantage of computational methods is that they help historians not just to frame different questions, but to frame questions differently.
 Sometimes historians start by reading a body of sources, then draw up their questions on the basis of that reading.
 More often historians frame a historical question then go find the sources that can help them to answer it.
 Historians iterate back and forth between exploring sources and framing questions.